Customer self-service should:

 - Which channels did the customer use to try to resolve the issue (phone, web, chat, etc.)?

-- Which channel would the customer have preferred to use to resolve the issue?
+- Which channel would the customer prefer to use to resolve the issue?

 The most important component of an effective self-service strategy is to eliminate obstacles for customers.